-The BioRID v3.0 is distributed with a license file which uses an expiry date.
+The BioRID v4.0 is distributed with a license file which uses an expiry date.
 The license file is send to the user with the whole dummy package.
-Different license files are necessary for different systems of units.
+For the BioRID there is a general license file for any unit system provided.